 Rationale: Trees and natural areas in urban settings must, by their very nature, be considered from various perspectives if they are to be successfully integrated into an urban setting.
 Trying to genuinely achieve this integration while still ensuring all the other needs and requirements are met (e.g., servicing, safety, accessibility, parking, etc.) is a real challenge for all municipalities.
-However, this integration cannot happen until proponents (and their contractors) are aware of and willing to respect the policies, by-laws and guidelines intended to make it happen.
+However, this integration cannot happen until proponents (and their contractors) are aware of and willing to respect the policies, by-laws and guidelines in place.

-ACTION #24: CONTINUE TO SUPPORT AND EXPAND TARGETED ENGAGEMENT OF LOCAL BUSINESS AND UTILITY LANDS Related NH&UFS Strategies: #21
+ACTION #24: CONTINUE TO SUPPORT AND EXPAND TARGETED ENGAGEMENT OF LOCAL BUSINESS AND UTILITY LANDS